Mark Canha Preview, Player Props: Brewers vs. Pirates

 Mark Canha At The Plate

-- In 33 games this season (28.9%), Canha has picked up an RBI, and in 10 of those games (8.8%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 29.6% of his games this year, Canha has driven in at least one run.
+In 10 of those games (8.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 33.3% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (2.6%).
+- He has scored in 33.0% of his games this year, with more than one run scored in 2.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.